Traveler's guide

 Keeping your luggage dry

-Because of the large volume of luggage and the space required to store it when we arrive at a stopover town, luggage is always stored outside, rain or shine.
+Because of the sheer volume of luggage and the space required to store it when we arrive at a stopover town, luggage is always left outside, come rain or shine.
 That's why it's important to place your clothes, personal belongings, sleeping bag and tent in several waterproof plastic bags before packing them.

 Additional services